frido22/funly/README.md

 ## Original Repository

-This project is forked from the original "Interview Coder" repository.
+This project is forked from the original 'free-cluley" repository.
 We've completely reimagined its purpose from a coding interview assistant to a comedy generation tool, maintaining the robust screenshot and AI analysis infrastructure while pivoting to pure entertainment.

 ## Quick Start Guide